 - Remove Share item from right-click context menu.

-After downloading the software, there’s no need to install anything since it’s a portable application; just click on the executable file, whether it be 32-bit or 64-bit, as long as it’s the right one for your Windows computer.
+After downloading the software, there’s no need to install anything since it’s a portable application; just click the executable file, whether 32-bit or 64-bit, as long as it’s the right one for your Windows computer.

 Now, the user interface is easy to understand.
-You can easily add several options or remove options with just a click of a button.
+You can easily add or remove several options with just a click of a button.

-You should basically be looking at the items added by 3rd-party software and disabling the ones you do not need.
+You should look at the items added by 3rd-party software and disable the ones you do not need.

 After you’re done, click “Apply Changes” and move on.

-One should be careful of their options because they could determine what is added or removed from the Context Menu.
+One should be careful with their options because they can determine what is added to or removed from the Context Menu.

 Be sure what you’re removing or adding is the right choice before going forward with your plan.